mui/material-ui/docs/pages/blog/premium-plan-release.md

 By setting a column type you prevent users from making errors, such as entering an invalid date, or using letters in a number column.
 The exported file will reflect those type constraints.

 A special case is the ‘singleSelect’ column type which provides an array of options.
-This constraint is also reflected in the exported file, meaning the singleSelect options will be available as field value options in the excel file.
+This constraint is also reflected in the exported file, meaning the singleSelect options will be available as field value options in the Excel spreadsheet.

 ### Hierarchical structure